marwantaib/MNXB01-project/README.md

 ##### Dependencies

-ROOT (https://root.cern), Numpy (https://numpy.org), Python (https://www.python.org), C++ compiler (eg. https://gcc.gnu.org or built in ROOT compiler).
+ROOT (https://root.cern), Numpy (https://numpy.org), Python (https://www.python.org) (the anaconda distribution of python conveniently include both of these, see https://www.anaconda.com), C++ compiler (eg. https://gcc.gnu.org or built in ROOT compiler).
 For installation see links.

 The outline/functionality is as follows: